 The Burden and Economic Impact of Fetal Alcohol Spectrum Disorder in Canada reported $1.8 billion in 2013 by CanFASD.
 (Previous link not valid).

 If you know of a more recent study, for Canada, or have costs for other countries, please leave a comment so we can update this post.

-According to NOFAS for the USA: There have been very few studies that have estimated the economic cost of FAS and none that have estimated the cost of FASD.
+According to NOFAS (USA): There are very few studies that have estimated the economic cost of FAS and none that have estimated the cost of FASD.

 According to a literature study of all of the current available information on the cost of FAS, there have so far been no studies that holistically consider all of the possible costs of FAS.
 The ten U.S. studies conducted so far do not take important variables into account like the cost of law enforcement, child welfare, research and prevention efforts, mental health services, help with mild physical and learning disabilities, or the lost productivity of both parents/guardians and individuals with FASD.